Xipher00/UTSlab/README.md

 # UTSlab

-A Mid-Term Test for a subject at campus where we try to setup a server for a use in software deveelopment
+A Mid-Term Test for a subject at campus where we try to setup a server for a use in software development.
+Also as a practice for git